ideathon-2023/team-19/README.md

 * Real-Time Messaging: Users can send and receive messages in real-time, enabling instant communication.

+* Dark and Light Mode : Users can switch to dark and light modes for a comfortable viewing experience.

 * Image Sharing: GhostTalk allows users to share images in the chat, making conversations more visual.

 * Emoji Support: Users can send emojis to express emotions and add fun to their interactions.